 - Specific, achievable goals for retirement, college, vacations and other large purchases.

-- A minimum of bills, delivered and paid electronically to reduce paper.
+- The fewest monthly bills possible, paid electronically to reduce paper.

 - Bills paid on time.
 Because my income fluctuates as a writer, at the beginning of each month I make a list of bills, in order of the due date, and a monthly budget.
 This system has virtually eliminated late payments and fees.